Let me walk you through the easiest way to make a YouTube thumbnail that stands out and looks amazing.

 And the whole point of an ad is to communicate a message really quickly, which is why I love these, these advertising templates.
 And I think they make really great templates for your YouTube thumbnail.
-So you can see how great they are.
+You can see how great they are.

 And they’re a little bit different from the standard YouTube thumbnail templates.
-So use the in stream advertising keyword as a hack to find some really good templates.
+Use the in stream advertising keyword as a hack to find some really good templates.

 Now, as you can see, there’s a whole bunch of designs here, you know, scroll through and don’t get hung up on the fact that it’s a certain colour or that, you know, for example, this one has a game thingy on it.
 Think of it more as in layout.

 And remember that you can change the image, you can change the text and you can change the background.
-So for example, as you can see here, there’s this one which I’m going to select where there’s this dude here who’s, you know, it’s yellow and it’s white.
+For example, as you can see here, there’s this one which I’m going to select where there’s this dude here who’s, you know, it’s yellow and it’s white.

-So from this, I turned it into this and I’m going to show you exactly how to do it right now.
-So this is the basis of it.
+From this, I turned it into this and I’m going to show you exactly how to do it right now.
+This is the basis of it.
 The first thing that you want to do is I’m going to ungroup everything.
 And then I’m going to delete this girl, right?

-So to create your thumbnail, typically what you do is you’ll probably take a photo and upload it.
-So after you’ve uploaded your photo, I’m going to add my photo, here it is.
+To create your thumbnail, typically what you do is you’ll probably take a photo and upload it.
+After you’ve uploaded your photo, I’m going to add my photo, here it is.

-So this is the photo that I added.
-So I took a photo, I uploaded it and then I added it here, right?
-So it’s still got all of my background and whatnot.
+This is the photo that I added.
+I took a photo, I uploaded it and then I added it here, right?
+It’s still got all of my background and whatnot.
 After I’ve selected the photo, I want to go to effects.
 And I want to go to background remover.